bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

-[[ Editor's note: We probably want to control how we allow sending
-other request parameters, like modifying the resources requested or
-providing more user information.
-We'll certainly have some kinds of
-specific challenge-response protocols as there's already been interest
-in that kind of thing, and the continuation request is the place where
-that would fit.
-Ultimately, nearly anything in the "request" object
-could be argued for inclusion here. ]]
+The AS MUST be able to tell from the RC's request which specific ongoing request
+is being accessed.
+Common methods for doing so include using a unique, unguessable URL
+for each continuation response, associating the request with the provided access
+token, or allowing only a single ongoing grant request for a given RC instance
+at a time.
+If the AS cannot determine a single active grant request to map the
+continuation request to, the AS MUST return an error.

+The ability to continue an already-started request allows the RC to perform several
+important functions, including presenting additional information from interaction,
+modifying the initial request, and getting the current state of the request.

-If a "wait" parameter was included in the continuation response, the
+If a "wait" parameter was included in the [continuation response](#response-continue), the
 RC MUST NOT call the continuation URI prior to waiting the number of
 seconds indicated.
 If no "wait" period is indicated, the RC SHOULD
 wait at least 5 seconds [[ Editor's note: what's a reasonable amount of